williamfchang/bigeatersbot/README.md

 |`/get-open-orders`|List your orders that haven't been executed yet||

 ### TODO (for me)
+- execute any buy/sell orders for new data upload
+  - test this in a test table!!
+- Improvements
+  - better leaderboard output
+  - create graph for glucose values

+### old TODO
 - Register the discord commands -> DONE
 - Create databases -> DONE
   - ~~users (user_id, discord_username)~~